UPDATED WITH FINAL BILL PASSED DEC 20

 I pay a different amount in federal tax than the calculator shows

 The calculator lists under details exactly how it makes its calculations.
 If you itemize, make sure you selected "yes" for that on the form.
 It is also possible that you have special tax circumstances that reduce your taxable gross income; if so, enter an adjusted income into the form based on that.
-Feel free to contact me with questions.
+If the state/local estimate is off for your personal situation, there is now a field to enter them exactly, located at the very bottom of the homepage.
+Also feel free to contact me with questions.

 Additions and fixes